jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

        alt='Google Street View of Vermont and Jefferson showing high traffic and three cyclists crossing at the crosswalk' src='/media/South on Vermont and Jefferson.jpg' />
   <div class='article-caption'>
     Looking south on Vermont at Jefferson.
 Note the three cyclists using the crosswalk on the left.
-Do you think they'd feel safe riding on the street?
+Do you think they'd feel safe riding on this street?
     <a href='https://www.google.com/maps/@34.0257745,-118.2915272,3a,75y,174.18h,82.57t/data=!3m6!1e1!3m4!1s-qjkMVZNPwRjnbh-d4f_Yw!2e0!7i13312!8i6656!6m1!1e1'
        target='_blank'>
       Google street view